Silvestrae/ve-foundry-client/README.md

 ## Download And Install

-GitHub releases can include:
+GitHub releases include:

-- A Windows installer
+- A Windows installer (32bit and 64bit)
-- A portable Windows build
+- A portable Windows build (64bit only)
-- A zipped Windows build
+- A zipped Windows build (64bit only)

 Use the installer if you want a normal Windows app.
-Use the portable build if you want to keep the app and its data together in one folder.
+Use the portable build if you want to keep the app and its data together in one folder for easy use from any PC/USB drive on the go.

-> Screenshot placeholder: GitHub release assets showing installer, portable, and zip downloads.

 ## Server Launcher